miniCruzer/PyQdbS/README.md

 ## Installation

 1. Clone this repository.
-2. Install the dependencies via `pip install -r requirements.txt`
+2. Install the dependencies via `pip install -U -r requirements.txt`
 3. Initialize the database.
 You can run `flask initdb` to do this.
+If you are using the admin interface, run `flask admin` too.
 4. Rename `PyQdbS/config.example.py` to `PyQdbS/config.py`.

 :warning:Change the SECRET_KEY in the config or sessions will not be secure, as they are cryptographically signed by Flask.:warning: